Steps to Complete for Loan Disbursement

 Graduate Student Loans

 Federal Direct Unsubsidized Direct Loan for Graduate Students: Graduate students must file the FAFSA each year to be considered for the Unsubsidized Direct Loan.
 The student must maintain at least half time (6 credits) enrollment.
-First time borrowers, be sure to complete the loan entrance counseling and the master promissory note at https://studentloans.gov.
+The interest rate in 2022-23 is 6.54%, with an up front fee of 1.057%.
+First time borrowers, be sure to complete the Loan Entrance Counseling and the Master Promissory Note.

 Federal Direct Graduate PLUS Loan

 The Federal Direct Graduate PLUS loan, is credit based and requires completion of the online application.
-The interest rate is 7.00% in 2017-18 and repayment begins 60 days after full disbursement, however, the student can request a deferment.
-Origination fee assessed on all loans is 4.276%.
+The interest rate is 7.54% for 2022-23 and repayment begins 60 days after full disbursement, however, the student can request a deferment.
+Origination fee assessed on all loans is 4.228%.
 You will need to complete the FAFSA to be eligible.
-To apply go to https://studentloans.gov.
-First time borrowers - complete your MPN - Master Promissory note at https://studentloans.gov.
+To apply go to Grad Plus Loan Application.
+First time borrowers - complete your Master Promissory Note.

 Maximum annual loan limits